dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 ## Use the dbt Cloud CLI

-The dbt Cloud CLI shares the same set of commands as dbt Core.
-When you invoke a dbt command, that command is sent to dbt Cloud for processing.
+The dbt Cloud CLI shares the same set of commands as dbt Core. dbt Cloud processes the dbt commands you invoke.

 The dbt Cloud CLI supports [project dependencies](/docs/collaborate/govern/project-dependencies), which is an exciting way to depend on another project using the metadata service in dbt Cloud.
 It instantly resolves references (or  `ref`) to public models defined in other projects.
 You don't need to execute or analyze these upstream models yourself.
 Instead, you treat them as an API that returns a dataset.